kaciemayberry/cloudformation-helpers/README.md

 Mirrors the [S3.putObject API method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property).

-This will delete the objects when the corresponding stack is deleted.
+This will delete the objects and any added sub-objects (for "folders") when the corresponding stack is deleted.

 #### Parameters